somosazucar/python-web/README.md

 Licenses
 ========

-Each project has its own licenses.
+Each project has its own license.
 Please respect them.
-You may use either BSD-2 or Apache 2.0 at your own choice.
+For the code in this repository not coming from other projects, you may use either BSD-2 or Apache 2.0 at your own choice.
 When releasing your project, consider a license with copyleft such as the AGPL-3.0.

 **Happy Learning!**